-20 Other definitions
+21 Other definitions

-- (1) accommodation facility has the meaning in clause 14(2); - (2) animal facility means the following: - (a) a zoological park; - (b) a wildlife centre; - (c) a petting zoo; - (d) an aquarium; - (e) an animal farm that is not being operated for the purpose of producing food; - (3) bottleshop means an area that is physically attached to a licensed premises where packaged alcohol is sold to be consumed off the premises; - (4) brothel has the same meaning as in the Sex Work Act 1994; - (5) cardio or strength training facility means a facility used predominantly for cardio, weight or strength training, including any cardio or strength training facility located wholly or partly within any other facility (including a physical recreational facility); - (6) club licence has the same meaning as in the Liquor Control Reform Act 1998; - (7) communal or shared space means toilets, separate hallways, separate foyers or playgrounds at the facility; - (8) community facility has the meaning in clause 6(2); - (9) COVID Check-in Marshal means an employee, or employees, of a facility who monitors compliance with the records requirement at all entrances to the facility open to members of the public by checking whether patrons have provided their details prior to entry; - (10) COVID Marshal means an employee or employees of the operator of a facility that have been designated as a COVID Marshal: - (a) whose role is to monitor compliance with these directions; and - (b) who has successfully completed training provided by the operator that is in accordance with guidance from the Department; and - (c) who is present at the facility whenever it is operational; - (11) COVIDSafe Plan has the same meaning as in the Workplace Directions;

-- (12) creative arts facility means any of the following, whether operated on a for profit or not-for-profit basis:

-- (a) an art studio;

-- (b) a ceramics studio;

-- (c) a music room or studio; or

-- (d) a rehearsal room or studio,
+- (1) accommodation facility has the meaning in clause 14(2);

+- (2) animal facility means the following:

+- (a) a zoological park;

+- (b) a wildlife centre;

+- (c) a petting zoo;

+- (d) an aquarium;

+- (e) an animal farm that is not being operated for the purpose of producing food;

+- (3) bottleshop means an area that is physically attached to a licensed premises where packaged alcohol is sold to be consumed off the premises;

+- (4) brothel has the same meaning as in the Sex Work Act 1994; - (5) cardio or strength training facility means a facility used predominantly for cardio, weight or strength training, including any cardio or strength training facility located wholly or partly within any other facility (including a physical recreational facility); - (6) casino has the same meaning as in the Casino Control Act 1991; - (7) club licence has the same meaning as in the Liquor Control Reform Act 1998; - (8) communal or shared space means toilets, separate hallways, separate foyers or playgrounds at the facility; - (9) community facility has the meaning in clause 6(2); - (10) COVID Check-in Marshal means an employee, or employees, of a facility who monitors compliance with the records requirement at all entrances to the facility open to members of the public by checking whether patrons have provided their details prior to entry; - (11) COVID Marshal means an employee or employees of the operator of a facility that have been designated as a COVID Marshal: - (a) whose role is to monitor compliance with these directions; and - (b) who has successfully completed training provided by the operator that is in accordance with guidance from the Department; and - (c) who is present at the facility whenever it is operational; - (12) COVIDSafe Plan has the same meaning as in the Workplace Directions; - (13) creative arts facility means any of the following, whether operated on a for profit or not-for-profit basis: - (a) an art studio; - (b) a ceramics studio: - (c) a music room or studio; or - (d) a rehearsal room or studio, but does not include:

-- (e) a physical recreation facility; - (f) a community facility; or - (g) a place of worship. - (13) density quotient means the number of members of the public in an indoor space and/ or outdoor space is limited (with infants under one year of age not counting towards this limit) to the number calculated by dividing the total area of the relevant space accessible to members of the public (measured in square metres) by 2; - (14) Department means the Department of Health; - (15) Direction and Detention Notice means a notice given to a person requiring the person to be detained for a specified period; - (16) Directions currently in force has the same meaning as in the Stay Safe Directions (Victoria); - (17) discrete outdoor space means an outdoor space (whether a seated space, non-seated space or a combination of seated and non-seated) where crowding or congregation of people may occur and where either: - (a) people are attending to participate in a shared purpose or activity; or Example: an area for participating in a competition. - (b) people are attending as the audience of the same performance, activity or entertainment.
+- (e) a physical recreation facility; - (f) a community facility; or - (g) a place of worship. - (14) density quotient means the number of members of the public in an indoor space and/or outdoor space is limited (with infants under one year of age not counting towards this limit) to the number calculated by dividing the total area of the relevant space accessible to members of the public (measured in square metres) by 4; - (15) Department means the Department of Health; - (16) Direction and Detention Notice means a notice given to a person requiring the person to be detained for a specified period; - (17) Directions currently in force has the same meaning as in the Stay Safe Directions (Victoria); - (18) discrete outdoor space means an outdoor space (whether a seated space, non-seated space or a combination of seated and non-seated) where crowding or congregation of people may occur and where either: - (a) people are attending to participate in a shared purpose or activity; or Example: an area for participating in a competition. - (b) people are attending as the audience of the same performance, activity or entertainment.